ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 7. In case of Exceptions, system triggers relevant error messages.

 ### 1.13 List of Template Types - Create
-MOSIP system can create Template Type in the Masterdata DB.
+MOSIP system can create Template Type in the Masterdata Database.

-Upon receiving a request to add Template Type (e.g., SMS Notification template - New Registration) with the input parameters (code, descr, lang_code and is_active), the system stores the Template Type in the DB
+Upon receiving a request to add Template Type (e.g., SMS Notification template - New Registration) with the input parameters (code, descr, lang_code and is_active), the system stores the Template Type in the Database

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory